 Trip Interruption reimburses unused trip expenses, however coverage begins the day you leave for your trip.
 Many policies with Trip Interruption also cover the costs of additional transportation incurred if you need to return home early.

 If you get sick or injured while traveling abroad, most domestic health insurance plans, including Medicare, likely won’t extend coverage overseas.
-However, medical and medical evacuation benefits are built into most travel insurance policies, and can cover you in multiple countries while you’re traveling.
+This can result in out of pocket expenses that can amount to thousands of dollars.
+Fortunately, medical benefits are built into most travel insurance policies.

 There are two main travel medical insurance benefits: Emergency Medical and Medical Evacuation.